glennraya/xendivel/README.md

 # Xendivel — A Laravel package for Xendit payment gateway

-A Laravel package to easily integrate Xendit to your Laravel powered apps or websites.
-It supports credit, debit cards, and eWallet payments.
-This package also supports custom invoicing, queued invoice or refund email notifications, webhook integration and verifications, etc.
+A Laravel package designed for seamless integration of Xendit into your Laravel-powered applications or websites.
+It facilitates payments through credit cards, debit cards, and eWallets.
+Additionally, the package provides support for custom invoicing, queued invoice or refund email notifications, webhook integration, verifications, and more.

 ## Roadmap

-Other features offered by Xendit listed below are not yet included in this package but will be added in the future.
+The following features offered by Xendit are not currently included in this package but will be incorporated in future updates.

 - Promotions (coupon/discount codes)
 - Subscription services